Tips for Cycling to Work - Ribble Cycles

 • Good lights for winter and always more than one front and rear in case of battery failure.

-Alan Gray - Copywriter
+• Alan Gray - Copywriter

 Alan's Top Tips

-Tom Timothy, Ribble Weldtite Pro Team rider
+• Tom Timothy, Ribble Weldtite Pro Team Rider

+Always be getting the miles in.
 I commute into Manchester.
 My commute is 20 minutes on the way there on-road and 45 minutes on the way home on gravel.

-Tom's Top Tips
+Tom's Top Cycling to Work Tips

 • Get a decent backpack and rear mudguard to stop any rain or dirt being thrown up as you're riding.

-• When possible, ride off peak if you can.
+• When possible, ride off-peak if you can.

 • In the evenings why not extend your ride slightly along canal towpaths and the like to avoid traffic?

-Kevin McCambridge, Ex- Ribble Weldtite Pro Team rider
+• Kevin McCambridge, Ex-Ribble Weldtite Pro Team Rider

-Kevin's Top Tips
+Kevin's Top Cycling to Work Tips

 • Check out what direction the wind will blow in from the night before so you can leave at the right time.